 The time-lapse is a brilliant way to show off progress in a video form.
-You can compress hours, days or even months into seconds with a time-lapse, potentially showing off building projects, construction or complex time-consuming processes.
-Here are some tips and tricks for how to use time-lapse in corporate video.
+You can compress hours, days, or even months into seconds with a time-lapse, potentially showcasing building projects, construction videos, or complex, time-consuming processes.
+Here are some tips and tricks for using time-lapse in corporate videos.

-There are a few different ways to shoot a time-lapse video.
-One way is to shoot video for the duration of your time-lapse and with a program like Adobe Premiere Pro, speed it up by hundreds or thousands of percent.
-This method has it’s limitations as you will be limited more by resolution, but can be more convenient to set up if you are already using a video camera.
+There are several ways to shoot a time-lapse video.
+One way is to shoot video for the duration of your time-lapse, and then use a program like Adobe Premiere Pro to speed it up by hundreds or thousands of per cent.
+This method has its limitations, as you will be limited more by resolution, but it can be more convenient to set up if you are already using a video camera.

 The more involved but potentially higher quality option is to use a Digital SLR camera.
 There are three main advantages to shooting with a DSLR: